JereKuusela/valheim-expand_world_prefabs/README.md

 State works for following objects:

-- Armor stand: Setting item triggers state with `itemid variant slot` or `<none> 0 slot`.
+- ArmorStand: Setting item triggers state with `"itemid" "variant" "slot"` or `<none> 0 "slot"`.
-  - For specific item on any slot, use `itemid` or `itemid variant`.
+  - For specific item on any slot, use `"itemid"` or `"itemid variant"`.
-  - For any item on specific slot, use `* * slot`.
+  - For any item on specific slot, use `* * "slot"`.
+- ArmorStand: Setting pose triggers state `pose "index"`.
-- Ballista: Targeting triggers state with the target id.
+- Catapult: Using leg triggers state `lock` or `release`.
-- Cooking stations: Setting item triggers state with `itemid slot` or `<none> slot`.
+- Catapult: Setting loaded visual triggers state `loaded "itemid"`.
-  - For specific item on any slot, use `itemid`.
-  - For any item on specific slot, use `* slot`.
-- Creatures: Each animation such as attacks triggers state.
-- Creatures: Being targeted by ballista triggers state `target`.
+- Catapult: Shooting triggers state `shoot`.
-- Creatures: Setting saddle triggers state `saddle` or `unsaddle`.
+- Character: Freeze frame triggers state `freezeframe "duration"`.
-- Creatures: Waking up from sleep triggers state `wakeup`.
+- Character: Reset cloth triggers state `resetcloth`.
-- Item stands: Setting item triggers state with `itemid variant quality` or `<none> 0 0`.
+- CookingStation: Setting item triggers state with `"itemid" "slot"` or `<none> "slot"`.
-  - For specific item of any variant or quality, use `itemid`.
+  - For specific item on any slot, use `"itemid"`.
-  - For any item of specific quality, use `* * quality`.
+  - For any item on specific slot, use `* "slot"`.
+- Destructible: When destroyed triggers state `fragments`.
 - Feast: Eating triggers state `eat`.
+- FootStep: Each footstep triggers state `step "index" "x" "z" "y"`.
+- Incinerator (obliterator): Using the lever triggers state `start` and `end`.
 - ItemDrop: Turning a drop into a piece triggers `piece`.
+- ItemStand: Setting item triggers state with `"itemid" "variant" "quality"` or `<none> 0 0`.
+  - For specific item of any variant or quality, use `"itemid"`.
+  - For any item of specific quality, use `* * "quality"`.
+- MaterialVariation: Change of material triggers state `material "index"`.
+- MonsterAI: Waking up from sleep triggers state `wakeup`.
-- MusicVolume: Entering the volume triggers state without parameter.
+- MusicVolume: Entering the volume triggers state `music`.
+- Pickable: Picking triggers state `picked` or `unpicked`.
+- Player: Death triggers state `death`.
+- PrivateArea (ward): Triggering the ward triggers state `flash`.
-- Obliterator: Using the lever triggers state `start` and `end`.
+- SapCollector: Using the tap triggers state `effects`.
+- ShieldGenerator: Project hit triggers state `hit`.
-- Pickables: Picking triggers state `picked` or `unpicked`.
+- Tameable: Setting saddle triggers state `saddle` or `unsaddle`.
+- Tameable: Unsummoning triggers state `unsummon`.
-- Traps: Triggering the trap triggers state with the target id.
+- Trap: Triggering the trap triggers state with the target id.
+- TreeBase: Growing triggers state `grow`.
+- TreeBase: Being hit triggers state `shake`.
-- Ward: Triggering the ward triggers state `flash`.
+- Turret (ballista): Targeting triggers state with the target id.
+- ZSyncAnimation: Each animation such as attacks triggers state.

 ### Parameters